BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/README.md

 # Tensorflow Federated of Google Inc

-[Tensorflow Federated](https://github.com/tensorflow/federated) is an open source framework, developed by Google Inc. Based on the framework Tensorflow, it gives the possibility to simulate a Federated Learning.
+[Tensorflow Federated](https://github.com/tensorflow/federated) is an open-source framework, developed by Google Inc. Based on Tensorflow, it allows  to simulate a Federated Learning.
 Tensorflow Federated allows to developed aggregates or learning methods.
 Tensoflow federated is composed by two layers:

 * Federated Learning (FL) API, this layer is the high-level of the framework.
-It allows to do federated tranning and evaluation, with the utils give by the API
+It allows doing federated training and evaluation, with the utils give by the API
-* Federated Core (FC) API, this layer allows to test and creat new federated algorithm based on TensorFlow
+* Federated Core (FC) API, this layer allows to test and devise new federated algorithms based on TensorFlow

 Tensorflow Federated don't offer the privacy of data and the use of GPU.
-To add the privacy of data we can use [TensorFlowPrivacy](https://github.com/tensorflow/privacy) that allow to train machine-learning models with privacy
+To add the privacy of data, we can add [TensorFlowPrivacy](https://github.com/tensorflow/privacy) that allow to train machine-learning models with privacy.

 In [MNIST](/TensorFlow_Federated/MNIST/) you can find the application of Tensorflow Federated on the MNIST dataset.